ACADEMIC

 All resources will be provided via Google Classroom and printed handouts.

-In lessons, resources include a wealth of activities and tasks created by the Mathematics team.
+In lessons, resources include use of the handout booklets and a wealth of activities and tasks created by the Mathematics team.
 Extra challenge tasks are always available and can be collected by the pupils to use for enrichment or revision purposes.

 Apps and websites habitually used